raspberrypilearning/physical-computing-guide/worksheet.md

 One powerful feature of the Raspberry Pi is the row of GPIO pins along the top edge of the board.
 GPIO stands for General-Purpose Input/Output.
 These pins are a physical interface between the Pi and the outside world.
 At the simplest level, you can think of them as switches that you can turn on or off (input) or that the Pi can turn on or off (output).

 It is a way in which the Raspberry Pi can control and monitor the outside world by being connected to electronic circuits.
 The Pi is able to control LEDs, turning them on or off, or motors, or many other things.
 It is also able to detect whether a switch has been pressed, or temperature, or light.
-We refer to this as **physical computing**.
+We refer to this as physical computing.

 ## GPIO
 Models A+, B+ and Pi 2 have 40 pins that look like this:

 ![GPIO pins](images/gpio-pins-pi2.jpg)

 These pins are a physical interface between the Raspberry Pi and the outside world.
-You can program the Raspberry Pi to switch devices on and off (output), or receive data from sensors and switches (input) .
+You can program the Raspberry Pi to switch devices on and off (output), or receive data from sensors and switches (input).
 Of the 40 pins, 26 are GPIO pins and the others are power or ground pins (plus two ID EEPROM pins which you should not play with unless you know your stuff!)

 ![GPIO layout](images/gpio-numbers-pi2.png)

-Models A and B have only 26 pins and look like this:
+Models A and B have only 26 pins, and look like this:

 ![](images/gpio-pins.jpg)

-Note that the numbering of the GPIO pins is rather weird.
-Appendix 1, below, explains why.
+Note that the numbering of the GPIO pins is rather unusual.
+This is explained in the section on pin numbering, below.

 ## What are they for?
 What can I do with them?